iisrafil/iisrafil/README.md

 - 👋 Hi, I’m @iisrafil
-- 👀 I’m interested in Web Development and Data Science
+- 👀 I’m interested in Web Development, Data Science and firmwate developer
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning Baremetal Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...